JosephYShams/Josephshams.github.io/README.md

 ﻿# Josephshams.github.io

-**Important**: Since this site is public the first thing to do is to protect the site, i.e. only you as the owner can update the contect.
+#### **Important**: Since this site is public the first thing to do is to protect the site, i.e. only you as the owner can update the content.

 #### To run the work locally for development